The Refinery Next Door: My Babies Made Me a Climate Activist

 Within minutes of exposure to benzene vapour, around 50% of the dose is absorbed by the lungs.
 It passes to the placenta and the foetus straight away.
 Within a couple of hours, levels in blood and bone marrow are elevated.
 It spreads to the brain, liver bile, and fat – and into high fat breast milk.
 Umbilical cord blood may hold higher concentrations than maternal blood.
 Benzene is gradually eliminated, mainly through breath and pee.

-Twice while I was pregnant with Archie, the benzene levels outside the refinery spiked to more than five times the EPA's intervention level.
-They said most of the time the air quality was similar to Melbourne.
+Twice while I was pregnant with my first son, the benzene levels outside the refinery spiked to more than five times the EPA's intervention level.
+They claimed most of the time the air quality was similar to Melbourne.

 If I passed the refinery mid-morning, I would see a woman in a white coat park her ute by the stream that flowed out of the refinery grounds directly into the bay.
 Sometimes the water steamed it was so hot.
 She climbed down and took a sample.